It’s the end of the road for Oaks Race & Sportsbook.

 Parx operates South Philadelphia Race & Turf Club and Oaks Race & Sportsbook.
 Greenwood Racing Inc. owns Parx and both of the OTBs.

-It had a favorable location, off of a busy U.S. 422 and near the Marketplace at Oaks and the Greater Philadelphia Expo Center.
+It had a favorable location, off of busy US 422 and near the Marketplace at Oaks and the Greater Philadelphia Expo Center.

-OTBs and Pennsylvania’s twelve casinos closed in mid-March to slow the spread of coronavirus.
+OTBs and Pennsylvania’s 12 casinos closed in mid-March to slow the spread of coronavirus.
 The first casinos in Pennsylvania began welcoming back visitors on June 9.
-By July 17, all twelve PA brick-and-mortar casinos were back in operation.
+By July 17, all 12 PA brick-and-mortar casinos were back in operation.

 South Philly OTB still closed

-PlayPennsylvania also visited South Philadelphia Race & Sporstbook on July 6.
-The door was locked and the parking lot was empty.
+PlayPennsylvania also visited South Philadelphia Race & Sportsbook on July 6.
+The door was locked, and the parking lot was empty.
 We returned on July 11 to find the same situation.

 The customer service rep at Parx on a call yesterday said that “South Philadelphia Race & Sportsbook isn’t opening yet.”

-A call to South Philadelphia Race & Sportsbook is answered by voicemail: “Thank you for calling Parx Racing at South Philadelphia.
-We are open at noon daily.
-Sunday, Monday and Tuesday until 10 p.m., Wednesday and Thursday until 11 p.m., Friday and Saturday until midnight.”
+A call to South Philadelphia Race & Sportsbook was answered by voicemail, which said, “Thank you for calling Parx Racing at South Philadelphia.
+We are open at noon daily; Sunday, Monday and Tuesday until 10 p.m.; Wednesday and Thursday until 11 p.m.; Friday and Saturday until midnight.”

 Mobile betting rules PA

-Despite its favorable location and upgrades, the Oaks Race & Sportsbook suffered from the advent of online wagering which started in late May 2019 in Pennsylvania.
-Currently, there are nine online sportsbooks which account for about 90 percent of the state’s sports wagering handle.
+Despite its favorable location and upgrades, Oaks Race & Sportsbook suffered from the advent of online wagering, which started in late May 2019 in Pennsylvania.
+Currently, there are nine online sportsbooks, which account for about 90% of the state’s sports wagering handle.

-It’s also likely coronavirus shutdowns, capacity limits and no smoking/eating/drinking rules didn’t help Oaks Race & Sportsbook’s outlook.
+It’s also likely that coronavirus shutdowns, capacity limits and no smoking/eating/drinking rules harmed Oaks Race & Sportsbook’s prospects.